Last Updated on March 9, 2021 by Helga Dosa

 …and then came Ladyhawke, of course, and her flight off the Rocca’s tower, over the Apennines and the skies of Abruzzo.

 And the silver screen, enamored as it was with the beauty and majesty of our fortress returned to it again and again, for the filming of The Name of the Rose in 1986, for that of Il Viaggio della Sposa in 1997, and of George Clooney’s The American in 2010.
 Even more recently, it was chosen as a location for an Italian TV series dedicated to the life of Saint Pius of Pietralcina.

-Movies or not, Rocca Calascio remains a must see when visiting Abruzzo, for its history, its beauty, its location and also because, let’s never forget it, when higher up in the mountains the sky seems closer and dreaming comes much, much easier.
+Movies or not, Rocca Calascio remains a must-see when visiting Abruzzo, Italy.
+For its history, its beauty, its location and also because, let’s never forget it, when higher up in the mountains the sky seems closer and dreaming comes much, much easier.